haha1206/NSEAN/README.md

-# Graph Reconstruction-based Auto-weighted Multi-view Clustering
+# Nonnegative Spectral Embedding Learning with Adaptive Neighbors for Multi-view Clustering